IT’S OLIVE HARVEST TIME!

 Normally, we ask WWOOFers to work a 30-hour work week, 6 hours Monday to Friday.
 During harvest, since the Portuguese crew will be working 8 hour days, we will have a different schedule of a few 8 hour days and some half days.

 Everyone is also expected to share the common household chores of cooking, cleaning, shopping, keeping the fires going, and just generally maintaining some sanity.

 We provide materials for breakfast, lunch, and dinner.
-We will provide water, coffee, and tea.
-If you want alcohol, you will need to buy your own.
-We found it easiest if one of the WWOOFers or us makes a big pot of chili or curry or whatever for lunch.
+We've found it easiest if one of the WWOOFers or us makes a big pot of chili or curry or whatever for lunch.
 Dinner depends on who is around and who is cooking.

 The priority at this time is to harvest the olives, but if for some reason we have a lull or break, at some point, we will be harvesting fruits (figs, pomegranates, oranges) to make preserves or sorbet, or shelling our almonds.
 We also make our own soap.

 We have four rooms to use for sleeping.
 Some people find the cots a little uncomfortable and prefer to just put the mattress on the floor.
 If we get a lot of WWOOFers we will need to share the rooms.